 Take a Mural Tour in the Douglas Design District When we first made up this list of free things to do in Wichita, the idea of taking selfies in front of the murals wasn’t even a thing!
 Now, mural-selfies are definitely on the list of most fun you can have for free.

 Stay up to date on more FREE things to do in Wichita by subscribing today: Subscribe (for FREE) to Wichita on the Cheap

-Bike paths around the city Although the city is hard at work making Wichita into a more bike-friendly place to live, we do have miles and miles of bike paths to enjoy.
+Bike Wichita Although the city is hard at work making Wichita into a more bike-friendly place to live, we do have miles and miles of bike paths to enjoy.
 Enthusiasts can ride from one side of town to the other and spend the majority of the trip on a dedicated bike path.